tutupharirabu/tutupharirabu/README.md

   <br/>

-  🌐 My interest in web development has also grown, allowing me to craft visually appealing and functional websites.
-I love combining creativity and technology to build applications that leave a lasting impact.
+  🌐 In addition to my love for games, I’ve developed a deep interest in web development.
+The internet’s vast potential to connect people and provide unique, interactive experiences has always intrigued me.
+Just as games can transport players to new realms, well-designed websites have the power to engage users and offer them valuable experiences.

   <br/>

-  💫 I’m excited to continue growing in both fields and contributing to projects that bring happiness and value to others.
+  💫 Whether it’s developing games or building dynamic websites, I’m driven by the desire to create experiences that resonate with people and leave a lasting impact.
+I firmly believe that both games and web applications have the power to unite individuals and forge enduring memories.
+As I continue to grow in both fields, I am excited about the endless possibilities they offer and look forward to contributing to projects that bring happiness and value to others.
 </div>

 <h2 align="left">Languages, Tools, dan Framework Yang Digunakan:</h2>